Visualization¶

 The image above shows the Cell Volume field visualized in ParaView.
 It highlights the distribution of cell sizes in the mesh, which can help identify regions of refinement or poor quality.
 Note that the cell volume is cell-wise constant.

-The image above shows the Position field visualized in ParaView, specifically the X component.
-This field is not cell-wise constant thus we can see the variation of the X coordinate a cell.
+The image above shows the Position field visualized in ParaView, specifically the x-component.
+This field is not cell-wise constant thus we can see the variation of the x coordinate across a cell.